Reliable forms of communication have proven time and time again to be the major difference maker in whether you live or die in an emergency.

 It’s certainly not the best charger on this list, but it will get the job done and give your phone enough juice to make a phone call or check the messages on your phone during an emergency.

-Cranking for one at a speed of 2 cranks per for second for one minute generates enough power for 10 minutes of light use.
-It has 3 LED bulbs that are bright considering its price point.
+Cranking for one minute generates enough power to use the light for about 10 minutes.
+It has 3 LED bulbs that are quite bright considering its price point.
 There is a light on the side of the device and it makes a distinct sound that lets you know when it’s charging.

 The carabiner clip is nice because you can attach it to the outside of your backpack or other gear.
 It is compatible with iPhones, Samsung series, HTC series, and most cellular devices.

 Note: While cranking does store power to the battery for the light to be used on-demand, to charge your phone you’ll need to continuously crank while the phone is connected.